 Similar pressures will work to shape the ongoing innovations in 3D printing most important to the manufacturing industry.
 In particular, the industry will need to navigate the IP pressures inherent in ongoing advancements in the materials and combinations of materials that 3D printers will use to create manufacturing’s brave new world.
 See Bryan J. Vogel, 3D Printing, Materials Development, and IP: Protecting What’s in the Printer, 88 PTCJ 502 (6/13/14).

-Strategies for the Meantime
+Manufacturing IP Strategies for the Meantime

 As manufacturers determine how to prepare for the changes 3D printing will bring, they need to remember to keep IP considerations part of their strategy.
 Despite the challenges, important, proprietary advances that meet the stringent requirements for patentability continue to deserve patent protection.
 Older inventions whose innovations see replication in new technologies also deserve protection through infringement enforcement when the strength of the claim justifies litigation costs.
 When patent results seem uncertain or too costly, trade secret offers protections, but demands adherence to protocols that demonstrate the innovation claimed is in fact secret.